raoul2000/simpleWorkflow/doc/DOCUMENTATION.md

 )
 ```

-Note that no 'label' has been defined, and in this case the simpleWorkflow behavior will use the status id as the label.
+Note that no 'label' has been defined, and in this case the simpleWorkflow behavior will *use the status id as the label*.
 This definition describes only possible transitions between statuses, and that's enough for now.

-Next is make this definition available to the workflow source component (swSource) that we have previously added to the configuration file.
+Next is make this definition available to the workflow source component (`swSource`) that we have previously added to the configuration file.
 By default, this component assumes that workflows are stored in `application.models.workflows` but this can be changed if you prefer to store them in another folder.
 For this example, the default will be fine.

 The workflow definition must come in the form of a PHP file that is evaluated as the workflow definition array itself (the one we have just created).
 The name of the file must be the same as the name of the workflow.
 As this workflow implement posts statuses, we will name it **swPost**.